 It was written shortly after World War II.
 The atrocities committed by Nazi Germany during the Holocaust shocked the world.
+It pushed countries to develop a set of standards and protections on how to treat their fellow humans.
 Civil war makes a lost generation of Syrian schoolchildren.
 MAJDAL ANJAR, Lebanon — Along with some 20 other Syrian children, 13-year-old Anas braves rain, mud and cold to attend class in a tent pitched along Lebanon's border with Syria.

 This home of a Syrian refugee family serves as a classroom for four hours each day.
 Many Syrians have become refugees, fleeing their homeland to escape the violence there that has been caused by political unrest.
 There is a civil war in Syria between the army led by Syria's president and rebels, who want to overthrow him.
 In the classroom tent, there are no benches and no blackboard, no textbooks and no notebooks.
 There are just sheets of paper and some pencils and crayons that two young refugee women use to teach children like Anas how to read and write, count and draw, sing songs and recite poems.

 But even Anas might be considered one of the luckier ones in Syria's long conflict, which reached its third anniversary on Saturday.
 Pakistani man teaches poor kids in a park, keeps promise to his dying dad.
 ISLAMABAD — On any given day in the Pakistani capital, a group of young people can be seen gathered outdoors in an open field.